 Regular smears have been shown to reduce the risk of cervical cancer.
 Cervical smears are recommended for women between the ages of 20 – 70.
 These can be done by both nurses and doctors.
-If you have any symptoms of concern it is better to have your cervical smear done by one of the doctors.
+If you have any symptoms of concern it may be more appropriate to have your cervical smear done by one of the doctors.
 More detailed information to help you make an appointment for your smear is available here

 We provide FREE consultations in normal working hours for registered children under 13 years of age.
 This is to enable you to access advice for any health concerns you have about your child.

-Well child checks are done by the GP in conjunction with each immunisation or as requested.
+Well child checks can be done by the GP in conjunction with each immunisation or as requested.
 If you are choosing not to immunise your child you are always welcome to bring them in for regular checks.

-Funding for specialist services for children is available from the Upper Clutha Children’s Medical Trust – www.uccmedtrust.co.nz .
+Applications for grant funding for specialist services for children made to the Upper Clutha Children’s Medical Trust – www.uccmedtrust.co.nz .
 Please discuss this with your doctor.

 We offer a range of contraceptive options including IUCD, contraceptive implants, and vasectomy.
 Our nurses can prescribe the emergency contraceptive pill at low cost.
 All registered patients under 22 are eligible for two free sexual health consultations per year with the GP of their choice.
 For more information see Women’s Health